sebsto/amplify-ios-workshop/MOB304/instructions/content/40_add_api/30_client_code.md

   use_frameworks!

   # Pods for Landmarks
-  pod 'AWSMobileClient', '~> 2.12.0'      # Required dependency
+  pod 'Amplify', '~> 1.0.1'                             # required amplify dependency
-  pod 'AWSAuthUI', '~> 2.12.0'            # Optional dependency required to use drop-in UI pod 'AWSUserPoolsSignIn', '~> 2.12.0'   # Optional dependency required to use drop-in UI pod 'AWSAppSync', '~> 2.15.0'           # For AppSync GraphQL API
+  pod 'Amplify/Tools', '~> 1.0.1'                       # allows to cal amplify CLI from within XCode
+  pod 'AmplifyPlugins/AWSCognitoAuthPlugin', '~> 1.0.1' # support for Cognito user authentication
+  pod 'AmplifyPlugins/AWSAPIPlugin', '~> 1.0.1'         # support for GraphQL API
 end

 {{< /highlight >}}

 In a Terminal, type the following commands to download and install the dependencies: